-(2) Proceeds of the Offered Bonds will be deposited in the 2023 Series OP subaccount of the Revenue Fund and will be used to pay any accrued interest due in connection with the acquisition of the 2023OP GNMA MBS.
+(2) Proceeds of the Offered Bonds and certain cash on deposit under the Master Indenture will be deposited in the 2023 Series K subaccount of the Revenue Fund and will be used to pay any accrued interest due in connection with the acquisition of the 2023K GNMA MBS.

-(3) Proceeds of the Offered Bonds will be deposited in the 2023 Series OP subaccount of the Costs of Issuance Account in the Program Fund and used to pay the costs of issuance and Underwriters' compensation relating to the Offered Bonds.
+(3) Proceeds of the Offered Bonds will be deposited in the 2023 Series K subaccount of the Costs of Issuance Account in the Program Fund and used to pay the costs of issuance and Underwriters' compensation relating to the Offered Bonds.
 See "PART I-UNDERWRITING."

-Contract Provider will be pledged as Revenues under the Master Indenture.
-The Authority's obligation to make market based termination payments under the 2023P-2 Interest Rate Contract (in the event the Authority exercises its option of early termination) is a general obligation of the Authority and not an Obligation under the Master Indenture.
+The Authority's obligation to make regular interest payments to the 2023K-2 Interest Rate Contract Provider is a Class II Obligation under the Master Indenture, secured on parity with the lien on the Trust Estate of the other Class II Obligations.
+Payments made to the Authority by the 2023K-2 Interest Rate Contract Provider will be pledged as Revenues under the Master Indenture.
+The Authority's obligation to make market based termination payments under the 2023K-2 Interest Rate Contract (in the event the Authority exercises its option of early termination) is a general obligation of the Authority and not an Obligation under the Master Indenture.